 Luke Days is a special event held at Luke Air Force base every other year, currently in the even years.
 The two-day show is a unique combination of aerial demonstrations, military aircraft ground displays, exhibits, and attractions.
-The theme in 2016 was "75 Years of Airpower." and the show hosted more than 425,000 spectators.
-We are awaiting details about the 2018 event.
+In past years, the show hosted more than 425,000 spectators.

 Dates and Times

 The next show will be held on March 21-22, 2020.
 In previous years the event was from 9 a.m. to 5 p.m.
 Scheduled air shows have begun at 11 a.m.

 It can be a little complicated getting to the event, since this is a secure, operational Air Force Base.
 Handicapped and parking pass holders will be able to park on the base.
 Entry for those cars will be at the North Gate on Litchfield Road.
 There is a limited number of handicapped parking spots, so if the lot is full when you get there, Parking Lot B with the shuttle is your second option.

 All others will park in off-property lots.
 In previous years there has been a $10 charge to park.
 You can either walk or take a shuttle to and from the event.
 Walkers will park in Parking Lot A (from the Loop 101, exit on Glendale Ave. and drive west towards Litchfield Road).
 Those wanting to park and shuttle will park in Parking Lot B (from the Loop 101 exit at Olive Ave, drive west to Litchfield Road, turn left heading south).